 ~ from the back of the US box

 If you were an aficionado of British micros in the 1980s, then you're sure to have heard of The Sentinel (or perhaps Sentry as it is also known as).
 It's a strange, almost ethereal puzzle game that uses pseudo-3D geometry in interesting ways.
-Created by Geoff Crammond, The Sentinel was a bizarre strategy-puzzle hybrid that garnered a cult following, most of all John Cooke of No Name Games who proudly boasted that he was "probably the only person in the world to have finished the original game twice".
+Created by Geoff Crammond, The Sentinel was a bizarre strategy-puzzle hybrid that garnered a cult following, and its biggest fan was John Cooke of No Name Games who proudly boasted that he was "probably the only person in the world to have finished the original game twice".
 And it was his fondness and dogged enthusiasm that ultimately gave birth to Sentinel Returns, a sequel/reimagining that released in 1998 under Psygnosis' banner.

 In essence, not much has changed from its days on the BBC Micro.
 You're an abstract Synthoid stranded on a series of surreal checkerboard landscapes while a malevolent eye in the sky called the Sentinel hunts you down like Sauron searching for a hobbit.
 Your only defence is your ability to absorb matter, including the Sentinel itself.
 But there's a catch.
 You can only absorb matter that rests at your eye level or below.
 And when you begin at the lowest point on the map, yo have to get creative.
 Literally.

 Use the mouse or "A" to absorb trees (left) or Sentries (right).
-The energy will display on the bottom right.
+The energy will display on the bottom left.

 Icons will change from tree ("T") to boulder ("B") to robot ("R") to tell you what you can create at a glance.

 While you can absorb items, you can also create.
-The matter is stored as energy units as displayed on the lower left of the screen, and 1 can create a abstract triangular tree, 2 build a square block, and 3 creates an empty shell of a Synthoid.
+The matter is stored as energy units as displayed on the lower left of the screen.
+One unit can create an abstract triangular tree, two builds a square block, and three creates the empty shell of a Synthoid.
 This last one is how you travel the map.
 You can't walk, but you can teleport between robotic shells.
-Combined with blocks - the only object that can be built above you as long as it's stacked on top on another one - these allow you climb the terrain piece by piece.
+Combined with blocks - the only object that can be built above you as long as it's stacked on top on another one - these allow you to climb the terrain piece by piece.

 You travel by pressing "Q" to teleport between robot husks (left).